 What are GMOs?

 GMO stands for Genetically Modified Organism.
-Also referred to as GE (genetically-engineered), genetic modification utilizes gene-splicing to overcome natural laws.
-Genes from different species are combined to create agricultural products that are more resistant to certain exogenous factors such as herbicides, fungus and pests, or that have other reputed benefits over their natural counterparts.
+Also referred to as GE (genetically-engineered), genetic modification (GM) utilizes gene-splicing to overcome natural laws governing breeding.
+GMOs are organisms whose genetic material has been altered by modern genetic engineering techniques, rather than by traditional cross-breeding and hybridization, and which cannot occur in nature.
+For example, genes from different species can be combined to create agricultural products that are more resistant to certain exogenous (externally sourced) factors such as herbicides, fungus, and pests, or that have other reputed benefits over their natural counterparts.

 Why are GMOs controversial?

 GMOs are controversial for a number of reasons including: